Edgeir Benum

-Edgeir Reidar Benum (born 13 October 1939) is a Norwegian historian.
+Edgeir Reidar Benum (13 October 1939 – 18 May 2024) was a Norwegian historian.

-He was born in Verdal, and is the younger brother of athlete Pål Benum.
+He was born in Verdal Municipality, and was a younger brother of athlete Pål Benum.
 He graduated from the University of Oslo with a cand.philol. degree in 1967, and worked as a scholarship holder there from 1968 to 1972.
-He then became a professor in history at the University of Tromsø from 1972 to 1980 and then at the University of Oslo since 1980.
+He then became a professor in history at the University of Tromsø from 1972 to 1980 and then at the University of Oslo from 1980 to 2009.
 He has twice been a visiting scholar at the University of California, Berkeley.
-He is a member of the Norwegian Academy of Science and Letters.
+He was a member of the Norwegian Academy of Science and Letters.

 Selected bibliography

 This is a list of his most notable works: